arjanjohan/scaffold-sui/README.md

 ## TODO

 - load deployed modules in frontend
-- Add view tx hook
 - typesafety for hooks
+- fix/complete network switching

+maybe:
 - debug tab
-- fix/complete network switching
+- Add view tx hook

+After the hackathon I intend to create some PR's for IOTA repo's for issues that I encountered while building Scaffold IOTA:
+- Add view functions to IOTA explorer repo
+- Add fix for [this NextJS setup issue](https://discord.com/channels/1341659158071611445/1360255915110039612).
+I will propose to either mention these `.css` files in the developer docs or make a fix to wallet so they arent needed anymore.

 ## Next steps